 Aged care in Australia needs to put consumers at the front and centre of service delivery, to match consumer expectations across nearly every other service sector in the country.
-We also need to empower consumers to have choice over the setting of their aged care services.
+We also need It's been a very stressful nightmare.
+Polite requests, repeated meetings and even the first visit from palliative care weren't enough.
+You shouldn't need to threaten ministerial complaints that eventually made the nursing home stress out about bad press during a Royal Commission to get effective pain management -carer of person in residential aged care to empower consumers to have choice over the setting of their aged care services.